 Because corned beef is a salt-cured product, it’s wise to take steps to mellow its salty flavor.
 Discarding the first batch of simmering water, as recommended in our recipe instructions, will help reduce the saltiness of the meat and let the infused flavor of the cloves, peppercorns, and bay leaf shine through.
 You can also soak and rinse the meat before cooking, but the simmering is quicker and also eliminates a little bit of extra fat.

-Leftovers will keep for up to three days when stored in a tightly covered container in the refrigerator.
+Leftovers will keep for up to three days in the refrigerator.
 You can reheat them either on the stove or in the oven.
 Because the whole baby potatoes will likely take a little longer to warm than the other ingredients, you may want to cut them in half before reheating.

 Nutrition